What is Strategic Communications?

 Students learn to apply research to practice for guiding communication campaigns and messaging, and developing a multiplatform messaging plan.
 That includes practical skills like data analysis, visualization, and multimedia design.
 It’s also necessary to learn to adapt communication needs to effectively speak to a diverse audience, to apply persuasive techniques, and to develop a unique brand voice that can be used in broadcast, digital media, print, and others.

 In taking these types of courses, students learn a variety of specialized communication skills, such as allowing them to better interpret market trends and new technologies.
-However, a strategic communications degree also allows students to develop highly valuable soft-skills; and that makes it a launching point to enter virtually any organization with a marketing or media department, whether corporate, government or non-profit.
+However, a communications degree also allows students to develop highly valuable soft-skills; and that makes it a launching point to enter virtually any organization with a marketing or media department, whether corporate, government or non-profit.

 Strategic Business Communications & Career Paths